Mengzhendada/compare/README2.md

 git submodule init
 git submodule update
 ```
 The git submodule process setup the external directory.
-Check the content in external directory, if it's the same as on [the github](https://github.com/duanebyer/sidis/tree/master/external).
+Check the content in external directory, if it is the same as on [the github](https://github.com/duanebyer/sidis/tree/master/external).
 If not, download the corresponding repositories.
 ```bash
 # At the external directory
 git clone git@github.com:duanebyer/bubble.git